 Third, to connect this sensing policy framework to practice, I draw from tools of arts-based participatory action research to document, visualize and give presence to embodied encounters between citizens and politics through a multi-layered analysis, scaled from the global to the intimate.
 This approach engages with tools of participatory governance and deliberative dialogue.

 Fourth, contributing both to the theory and practice of environmental justice scholarship, I am particularly interested in interrogating political encounters at the biopolitical and geopolitical nexus, to explore human/more-than-human relations in order to expand debates in environmental political theory, ecofeminist thought and deliberative democracy.

-In all the work that I do, I attempt to bring forward an embodied approach to research, teaching and engagement.
+In all the work that I do, I attempt to challenge extractivism and centre a caring, embodied approach to research, teaching and engagement.
 I tend to ask political questions such as: what vital and geopolitical forces are at stake in the citizen's everyday experiences living in compromised environments?
 How do officials represent the experiences of those most directly affected by environment, health and natural resource policies?
 In what ways might these relationships be thought of and felt otherwise to enable healthy, vibrant and environmentally sustainable futures?